Alexander Pechtold: Post-politics

-Pechtold retired from active politics at just 52 and became active in the public sector as a non-profit director and serves on several state commissions and councils on behalf of the government.
+Pechtold retired from active politics at 52 and became active in the public sector as a non-profit director and serves on several state commissions and councils on behalf of the government.
 In October 2019 Pechtold was appointed as Director-General of the Central Bureau of Driving Licenses (CBR).
+From March 23, 2021, Pechtold presents the TV program De Achterkant van het Gelijk for broadcaster BNNVARA on NPO 2.
+Since April 22, 2021, Pechtold has been the chairman of the Supervisory Board of the Dutch Lottery.